vexelon-dot-net/e-additives.web/README.md

 The goal of the E-additives project is to implement a web platform that will provide detailed information about [food additives](http://en.wikipedia.org/wiki/Food_additive).

-The Web UI is a responsive HTML5/Javascript web app implementation that allows users to *Search* and *Browse* the E-additives database.
+The Web UI is a responsive HTML5/Javascript single-page web app that allows users to *Search* and *Browse* the E-additives database.

 # Development